TMG-nl/Styleguide/css/styleguide.md

    padding-left: 0px;
    ```

-- Unless there is a really good reason to, _avoid_ using IDs for CSS styling.
+- **Avoid** using IDs for CSS styling, unless there is a really good reason to.

 - When using colors, always use a `$variable`.
 Either creating a new one if it's a new color, or reusing the existing ones.
 Use of the `darken()` and `lighten()` Sass functions is encouraged.